Too Many Hazard Detectors? Here's How to Choose the Right One

 Select options and limit the number of products

-Hazard detector type determines the specific threat that a detector is designed to identify and alert users to, such as smoke, carbon monoxide, water leaks, or heat.
-Choosing the appropriate type is crucial for ensuring safety and preventing damage in different environments, as each type provides protection against distinct risks.
+Hazard detector type determines the specific threats a detector is designed to identify, such as smoke, carbon monoxide, gas, or water.
+Choosing the right type ensures effective monitoring and timely alerts, protecting against potential dangers in various environments.

 Popular options (you can select more than one)